 Free Speech and Power

-Many free speech debates are not as joyful and light-hearted as rugby.
+Many free-speech debates are not as joyful and light-hearted as rugby.
 The more personal, political, or ideological it gets, the more heated the debate.
 But it’s important to note that Lukianoff wrote the three possibilities specifically from your perspective, that is from any individual’s point of view.
 He notes:

 Mill’s Trident comes in the guise of an invincible rhetorical weapon.
 By nature, that makes me suspicious.
 There’s always a catch, which is beautifully illustrated in Franz Kafka’s short story Poseidon.
 The mighty god of the sea is drowned in admin work as he manages the oceans all by himself.
 He just wouldn’t delegate any of his tasks.
-Poseidon becomes a prisoner of his own ego, rendering his trident useless.
+Poseidon becomes a prisoner of his own ego, rendering himself powerless and his trident unusable.
 So if there’s any vulnerability to the argument of Mill’s Trident, it’s the claim of invincibility itself.